Nursing - Associate Degree

 For the student that is a licensed practical nurse (LPN) and is interested in becoming an associate degree nurse, Northwood Tech offers a “LPN to ADN” track.
 The LPN to ADN pathway provides advanced standing for nursing courses in ADN Semesters 1 and 2 of the Northwood Tech ADN program.

 RNs get personal satisfaction from helping people heal from injury or illness.
 As a nurse, you can make a dramatically positive difference in the lives of your patients, as well as their families.
 You could even save someone’s life!

-Program specific subjects covered are Nursing Fundamentals, Pharmacology, Health Alterations, Health Promotions, Complex Health Alterations I and II, Mental Health, along with clinical and capstone experiences.
+Program-specific courses covered are Nursing Fundamentals, Pharmacology, Health Alterations, Health Promotion, Complex Health Alterations 1 and 2, Mental Health and Community Concepts, along with clinical and capstone experiences.

 Nursing - Associate Degree is Part of a Career Pathway

 As a Nursing - Associate Degree student at Northwood Tech, you can earn credentials each step of the way!

 The Nursing Assistant program is not embedded, but is a requirement for the Nursing - Associate Degree Program.

 Nursing Assistant is required for the Nursing-Associate Degree.

 Continue your education to earn a bachelor's degree.